SkinnyLadd/CodeCompass/README.md

 * **Rudaina (Member 1): Linear Data Structures**

-    * Implementation of Doubly Linked List and Stack classes.
+    * Implementation of Max Heap, Doubly Linked List, and Stack classes.

     * Development of the LRU Cache logic.

 * **Hamza (Member 2): Tree Data Structures**

+    * Implementation of the Knowledge Graph and Topological Sort.

     * Implementation of the AVL Tree (Self-Balancing BST) for database storage.

-    * Development of the Trie for search indexing.
+    * Development of the Trie for search indexing and Resource Management.

 * **Ahsan (Member 3): Backend Architecture & Algorithms**

-    * Implementation of the Knowledge Graph and Topological Sort.

-    * Development of the Dynamic Programming Optimizer.
+    * Development of the CSV Parsing Logic and Dynamic Programming Optimizer.

+    * Implementation of Sorting Algorithms and Test Case Design.

+* **Abdullah (Member 4): Frontend & Visualization**

     * Integration of all modules into the main Engine class.

-* **Abdullah (Member 4): Frontend & Visualization**

     * Development of the Python Streamlit interface.

-    * Implementation of the dark mode theme and interactive data tables.